somof/CarND-Behavioral-Cloning-work/writeup_report.md

     model.save('model.h5')

-Left and right camera are loaded and used to model training as follow.
+Left and right camera images are loaded as follow, and used to model training.

     import pandas as pd
     df = pd.read_csv(args.csvfile, header=0)